 Photo: Christopher White

 Bill White received his Bachelor of Science Degree in Psychobiology from University of California, Santa Cruz.
-He is the director of Touch Blue Sky’s Sign Language programs and a sign language instructor for Kaiser Permanente, Dominican Hospital, DayOne Baby Centers in Palo Alto and San Francisco, Blossom Birth Services in Palo Alto, Children’s Creative Learning Centers, Bright Horizons Family Solutions, and many other locations.
+He is the director of Touch Blue Sky’s Sign Language programs and a sign language instructor for Kaiser Permanente, Dignity Health, Sutter Health, DayOne Baby Centers in Palo Alto and San Francisco, Blossom Birth Services in Palo Alto, Children’s Creative Learning Centers, Bright Horizons Family Solutions, and many other locations.
 Bill is passionate about the benefits of signing with babies and is the proud father of two hearing sons who both sign.

 In addition to teaching sign language courses, Bill works as a commercial print model and hand model in the San Francisco Bay Area.
 He has had 25 years of dance training and has taught dance classes locally to children and adults.
 He was also Director of Operations for Kidsfaire for five years and has been the Fashion Show Director for Modern Bridal Productions for the past eighteen years.